tobias-weiss-ai-xr/opendesk-edu/.gitlab/merge_request_templates/Bugfix.md

 Provida a link to the issue or document the required details below.
-In case it is a GitLab issue, reference it at the end of the commit message in square brackets, like `[#123]`
+In case it is a GitLab issue, reference it at the end of the commit message in square brackets, like `[#123]` Provide steps for QA or reviewers to test the fix and mention anything reviewers should be aware of.

-### Before the Fix
+### Steps to reproduce

 1. ...

-### After the Fix

-Provide steps for QA or reviewers to test the fix and mention anything reviewers should be aware of:

-1. ...
+### Actual behaviour

+*Based on the "Steps to reproduce" explain what the user sees while the bug isn't fixed.*

+### Expected behaviour

+*Based on the "Steps to reproduce" explain what the user gets to see with the bug fix merged.*

 ## 🔄 Requirements for migrations